apilayer/currencylayer-API/docs/language-examples/jquery-ajax.md

         // exchange rata data is stored in json.quotes alert(json.quotes.USDGBP);

-        // base currency is stored in json.source alert(json.source);
+        // source currency is stored in json.source alert(json.source);

         // timestamp can be accessed in json.timestamp